abrahamwoubie/summerschool/index.md

 steganography), while the last two lecture days focus on reinforcement learning and autonomous software and physical agents (robots).-->

 <p align="justify">The course is intended as a brief introduction to reinforcement learning and its application to different game applications.
-It provides an introduction to reinforcement learning, starting from the basics and ending up with advanced topics like deep reinforcement learning for video games.
-The course will involve lectures, practicals, project and and learning diary.
-While no formal pre-requirements are set, sufficient programming knowledge of Python, certain level of mathematics/statistics and neural network will be helpful for the maximum benefit of the participant.</p>
+It provides an introduction to reinforcement learning, starting from the basics and ending up with advanced topics like deep reinforcement learning for video games and robotics.
+The course will cover lectures, practicals, project and learning diary.
+While no formal pre-requirements are set, programming knowledge of Python, certain level of mathematics/statistics and deep neural network will be helpful for the maximum benefit of the participant.</p>

 ## General Course Information